AlexDs20/Fluid-Simulation/README.md

 ## To run
 ```
 make clean
 make
 make run
 ```

 ### The input
-The input for the simulation are given in IO/input:
+The inputs for the simulation are given in IO/input:

 Inputs     | what it does
 -----------|--------------